How To Prevent Gestational Diabetes With Diet - Baby Chick

 Share

 Although any soon-to-be mama can develop gestational diabetes during pregnancy, some risk factors may play a role.
-According to the CDC, these risk factors include:2,3
+According to the Centers for Disease Control and Prevention (CDC), these risk factors include:2,3

 • Being overweight or obese